majkinetor/Install-SqlServer/README.md

 ## Usage

-The fastest way to install core SQL Server is to run in administrative shell without any parameters:
+The fastest way to install core SQL Server is to run in administrative shell:

 ```ps1
 ./Install-SqlServer.ps1 -EnableProtocols